-You certainly can ask a student for additional material.
-All nominees are contacted by our office and invited to submit additional information, so if you prefer, submit the nomination with what you know and we will contact the student anyway.
+You certainly can ask a person additional material if you know them well enough to do so.
+Nominees are contacted by our office and invited to submit additional information, so if you prefer, submit the nomination with what you know and we will contact the student anyway.

 Mulitple people submitting nominations or signing onto one shared nomination does not automatically influence the selection committee.
 However, the more examples we have of how the student exemplifies the criteria, does often help them rise to the top.
 If interested in coordinating a group to nominate together, it is most useful to have each person contribute concrete examples and submit one longer document or to have each person submit a nomination seperately.

-The selection committee is made up of staff and faculty from several departments.
+The selection committee is made up of staff and faculty from several departments and students.
 The committee members read through each nomination, as well as all information submitted by nominees prior to attending a selection meeting.
 Selection is a consensus process and is based on the criteria as detailed on this website.